mattlianje/eztime/README.md

 Time is a deceptively complex domain server-side, and in OLAP and distributed-systems.
 While it might seem straightforward to handle time using raw ZonedDateTime, this often leads to subtle bugs and inconsistencies that can be catastrophic in production systems.
 Here's why EzTime matters:

 ## Of note
 Time is a deceptively complex domain server-side, and in OLAP and distributed-systems.
 Java's ZonedDateTime is an excellent foundation - it's well-designed, battle-tested, and handles the complexities of calendars, leap years, and DST.
-However, even with such a solid base, raw usage of ZonedDateTime often leads to subtle bugs and inconsistencies that can be catastrophic if not embarrassing in production systems (Not to mention when teams use mish-mashes of LocalDate's, and other bacchanalias of formats).
-Here's why EzTime matters:

 - **Forced Correctness**: EzTime's smart constructors ensure that invalid timestamps never enter your system.
 This isn't just about convenience - it's about making invalid states unrepresentable at the type level.
+The library enforces a powerful 2-step system that eliminates a whole class of timezone bugs:
-The library enforces a crucial principle: all timestamps are assumed to be UTC/Zulu time unless explicitly specified otherwise, and when specified otherwise, must use IANA timezone identifiers (like "America/New_York") rather than raw offsets.
-This eliminates a whole class of timezone-related bugs by design.
+   - All timestamps are assumed to be UTC/Zulu time unless explicitly specified otherwise ...
+   - When specified otherwise, must use IANA timezone identifiers (like "America/New_York") rather than raw offsets.

 - **Timezone Sanity**: Timezone bugs can be million-dollar mistakes.
 EzTime forces explicit timezone handling, making it impossible to accidentally mix wall times from different zones.